FAIRmat-NFDI/pynxtools/examples/mpes/README.md

 The reader is a tailored parser for research data in a common format.
 This particular example is able to read and map hdf5 files, as well as json and yaml files.
 Feel free to contact FAIRmat if you want to create a parser for your research data.

-For XPS data you may use the data in [`tests/data/dataconverter/readers/xps`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/tests/data/dataconverter/readers/xps) with the command
+For XPS data, you may install the [`pnyxtoools-xps`](https://github.com/FAIRmat-NFDI/pynxtools-xps) plugin and use its [example data in XML format](https://github.com/FAIRmat-NFDI/pynxtools-xps/tree/main/examples/xml) with the command

 ```shell
 dataconverter --reader xps \\